Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Probe Generation Methodology

 Four filters are applied to every candidate before inclusion.
 Each filter is conservative (false positives drop legitimate probes; false negatives admit problematic ones, which we accept as long as the rate is bounded):

 \begin{enumerate}[leftmargin=*,topsep=2pt,itemsep=1pt] \item \textbf{Computable knowledge filter.} Drops probes whose answer can be derived by rule rather than memorization: arithmetic on years (``what year was X 10 years ago''), alphabetical/ordinal answers, IUPAC chemical naming, etc. Implementation: regex + LLM classification, manual review of edge cases. \item \textbf{Monotonicity filter.} A probe is admitted only if accuracy across the landmark ladder (Section~\ref{sec:tiers}) is monotonic non-decreasing in landmark capability.
 Probes where a smaller landmark answers correctly while a larger one does not---typically caused by ambiguous phrasing, multi-valued ground truth, or judge errors---are dropped.
 Drops $\sim 15\%$ of post-Phase-B candidates. \item \textbf{Name-collision filter (researcher probes).} Drops two-character Chinese names and single-initial given names where multiple distinct researchers share the identifier; a 50-citation Liu Yang and a 5{,}000-citation Liu Yang are not the same person.
-Implementation: cross-check unique \emph{(name, affiliation)} tuples against DBLP author IDs. \item \textbf{Contamination filter (researcher probes).} Drops researchers in machine-learning, deep-learning, NLP, computer vision, and reinforcement-learning subfields.
+Implementation: cross-check unique \emph{(name, affiliation)} tuples against DBLP author IDs. \item \textbf{Contamination filter (researcher probes).} Drops researchers whose primary subfield is machine learning, deep learning, or reinforcement learning.
 These authors' own work disproportionately appears in frontier-model training corpora, inflating accuracy in a way that conflates IKP-style long-tail knowledge with training-set memorization of one's own field.
-The remaining 14 CS subfields (systems, databases, security, networking, theory, etc.) are kept. \item \textbf{Question-template grounding filter.} For Wikidata-sourced probes, every question template embeds a discriminating attribute---year, country, administrative region, genre, language, or publisher---extracted from a Wikidata field that is \emph{not} the answer field.
+The 14 retained CS subfields (systems, databases, security, networking, theory, IR, NLP, vision, etc.) are those in Table~\ref{tab:recog-by-field}. \item \textbf{Question-template grounding filter.} For Wikidata-sourced probes, every question template embeds a discriminating attribute---year, country, administrative region, genre, language, or publisher---extracted from a Wikidata field that is \emph{not} the answer field.
 This is the same design used by researcher probes (which prefix every question with ``In computer science'').
 The filter exists because an audit of the bare-name templates (``In what year was X founded?'') revealed silent failures under title collision: ``Putnam'' could refer to Putnam, Connecticut (Wikidata's intended entity) or Putnam County, Florida; ``Madonna and Child'' refers to dozens of Renaissance paintings.
 Grounding raises the within-probe identifiability bar without leaking the answer (e.g., ``Who painted the 1522 painting `The Virgin of Carmel'?'' grounds via year without naming the artist).
 The grounded template is generated programmatically from Wikidata claims at SPARQL time, then independently re-calibrated through the landmark ladder---a non-trivial post-condition, since grounding tends to make probes easier and shift them out of T6/T7.
 In our audit, $\sim 30\%$ of grounded T7 candidates re-calibrated to T5 (became too easy with grounding) and ${\sim}5\%$ became non-monotonic; the surviving $\sim 65\%$ form the released T6/T7 Wikidata pool. \end{enumerate}